Action Guide

 Investing in emission reduction measures and measuring and disclosing your company’s carbon footprint can help you comply with carbon pricing and regulatory requirements like EU ETS.
 Consulting with policymakers will also help you to understand this changing framework.

-Potentially New EU Carbon Border Adjustment Mechanisms (CBAM)
+The EU Carbon Border Adjustment Mechanisms (CBAM)

-The EU is currently considering the implementation of a CBAM, which would impose a carbon price on imported goods based on their carbon footprint.
-The CBAM would require importers to purchase offsets associated with their imports.
+The EU’s new CBAM imposes a carbon price on imported goods based on their carbon footprint.
+The CBAM requires importers to purchase offsets associated with their imports.
 Companies that export to the EU may be subject to this mechanism in the aluminum, cement, electricity, fertilizers, hydrogen, and iron and steel sectors.
-It is quite possible that the CBAM will be expanded and replicated in other jurisdictions during the coming years as countries seek to protect domestic industries which are subject to climate regulation and pricing.

-Fit for 55 Legislative Proposals: Net Zero Industry Act and the Critical Raw Materials Act
+Green Deal Industrial Plan: Net Zero Industry Act and the Critical Raw Materials Act

-The European Commission has recently released two of its long-awaited pieces of legislative proposals from the Fit for 55 package: the Net Zero Industry Act (NZIA) and the Critical Raw Materials Act.
+The EU has adopted two pieces of legislation as part of a “Green Deal Industrial Plan”: the Net Zero Industry Act (NZIA) and the Critical Raw Materials (CRM) Act.
 With these pieces, the Commission aims to establish a regulatory environment that will boost European industry in areas considered crucial for the EU to reach net zero by 2050.

 • Supporting 8 strategic net zero technologies: i) solar photovoltaic and solar thermal technologies; ii) onshore wind and offshore renewable energy; iii) batteries and storage; iv) heat pumps and geothermal energy; v) electrolyzers and fuel cells; vi) biogas/biomethane; vii) carbon capture and storage (CCS); and viii) grid technologies.